 Due to improvements to park roads and parking lots, the reopening of the Long Pine Key Campground will be delayed due to paving work.
 It will reopen mid-December.
 Those desiring to camp will be able to utilize the Flamingo Campground instead.
 More »

-Geology, water quality, fire, and weather are but a few of the many natural factors that help shape the development of the Everglades landscape.
-Still, the actions of humans also have a strong influence.
-The introduction of non-native species, disruptive water management actions, and the disturbance of natural processes have all worked to undermine the integrity of the historic ecosystem.
+The Everglades comprise a vast, interconnected mosaic of distinct ecosystems.
+These diverse habitats are in a state of constant change, subject to the influences of a full suite of environmental processes.
+Geology, hydrology, air quality, water quality, fire regime, weather, and climate are but a few of the many natural factors that help shape the development of landscapes in the Everglades.
+The actions of humans also have a strong influence.
+The introduction of nonnative species, disruptive water-management activities, the disturbance of natural processes, climate change, and air, water, light, and noise pollution have all worked to undermine the integrity of the historic ecosystem.

 Did You Know?